drkhodakarami/drkhodakarami.github.io/wiki/JiraLib.md

 ---
 > ##### ***`PACKET_CODEC`***

-The static `PacketCodec` field of a siginle payload used for handling serialization for the network in Minecraft system.
+The static `PacketCodec` field of a single payload used for handling serialization for the network in Minecraft system.

 ---
 ---